Myelodysplastic syndrome: Cause

+Blood conditions such as clonal hematopoiesis of indeterminate significance, idiopathic cytopenia of unknown significance, or clonal cytopenia of unknown significance can increase the risk of developing MDS.

-Some people have a history of exposure to chemotherapy (especially alkylating agents such as melphalan, cyclophosphamide, busulfan, and chlorambucil) or radiation (therapeutic or accidental), or both (e.g., at the time of stem cell transplantation for another disease).
-Workers in some industries with heavy exposure to hydrocarbons, such as the petroleum industry, have a slightly higher risk of contracting the disease than the general population.
+Long-term chemical exposure can increase the risk of developing MDS; some of these chemicals include benzene (tobacco smoke/manufacturing), pesticides, chemical fertilizers, or radiation.
+Workers in some industries with heavy exposure to hydrocarbons, such as the petroleum industry, have a slightly higher risk of contracting the disease.
 Xylene and benzene exposures have been associated with myelodysplasia.
-Vietnam veterans exposed to Agent Orange are at risk of developing MDS.
-A link may exist between the development of MDS "in atomic-bomb survivors 40 to 60 years after radiation exposure" (in this case, referring to people who were in close proximity to the dropping of the atomic bombs in Hiroshima and Nagasaki during World War II).
-Children with Down syndrome are susceptible to MDS, and a family history may indicate a hereditary form of sideroblastic anemia or Fanconi anemia.
-GATA2 deficiency and SAMD9/9L syndromes each account for about 15% of MDS cases in children.
+People exposed to Agent Orange are at risk of developing MDS.
+A link may exist between the development of MDS "in atomic-bomb survivors 40 to 60 years after radiation exposure".